siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-server/overview.md

 ## Compatibility

-This plug-in requires UrbanCode Velocity version 2.5.0 and later.
+This plug-in requires DevOps Velocity version 2.5.0 and later.

 ## Versions

-UrbanCode Velocity plug-in images are located in DockerHub.
+DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-bitbucket-server/tags).

 ## History